 Car loans have set repayment schedules and your payments will be due on a specific date.
 Payments are usually due every month, but every lender varies.
 To preserve your credit score, you should always make payments on time and in full.
 After all, your payment history has the biggest impact on your credit score.

 Most lenders prefer to set up pre-authorized payments that come directly out of your bank account when the payment is due.
 If you wish, you can make a higher payment than what’s due.
 Higher payments will reduce the term of your car loan and serve as premature interest payments.

-It’s absolutely possible to get a car loan with bad credit.
-It will help to have some bargaining chips to negotiate a better deal with lenders.
-Below are three things you can do to increase your odds of approval with bad credit.
+It’s possible to get a car loan with bad credit.
+If you don't want to wait until your credit score improves, here are a few things you can do to increase your odds of approval with bad credit.

 It’s difficult because the lender isn’t able to measure your creditworthiness.
 Fortunately, if you have a source of income, it’s possible to get a student car loan with no credit.
 You just need to prepare accordingly.
 Below are some tips to help you get approved.

 If you manage a car loan responsibly by making payments on time and in full, a car loan can positively impact your credit score.
 On the other hand, if you frequently miss payments or make partial payments, your credit score will be impacted negatively.

 Payment history has the biggest impact on your credit score, and the diversity of your credit products is also taken into account.
 What does that mean?
 Having a car loan, among other types of credit, will positively influence your credit score as long as you don’t miss a payment.

 As mentioned, a car loan will only hurt your credit score if you manage it irresponsibly.
 The only other way a car loan could negatively impact your credit score is through credit checks.
 Every time a lender pulls your credit report, your credit score takes a slight hit.
 For this reason, you should be very selective about what credit you apply for.